 ” – Andrew Baker

 |Who works on the farm?||Andrew and Samantha Baker part time, together with Farm Manager Rodney Arnold|

 |Favourite beef meal?||Steak – definitely.
 The sirloin cooked medium rare with hot English mustard on the side – of course.
 Vegetables are optional.|

 |Why Provenir?||It’s a better way.
 High welfare and efficient.|

 We fell into farming through family, and fell in love with the land.

-In 2016, the Baker family took on Avendrina and have since worked with Farm Manager Rodney to improve pastures and slowly but surely built up their cattle numbers.
+In 2016, the Baker family took on Avendrina and have since worked with Farm Manager Rodney to improve pastures, recover from the effects of an earlier fire and slowly but surely built up their cattle numbers.

-Avendrina is a beautiful property of winding creeks, massive river red gums, box eucalyptus and abundant wildlife, and the cattle do well on the land too.
+Avendrina is a beautiful property of winding creeks, massive river red gums, box eucalyptus and abundant wildlife, where cattle do well.

 Four generations of Samantha’s family have lived and farmed at Avendrina.

-Originally Samantha’s grandparents’ property, Avendrina was passed onto her Aunt, before Andrew and Samantha took over the farm more recently.
+Originally a part of Sam’s great-grandparents’ property Aratula Station, Avendrina was passed onto her Grandparents and then Aunt, before Andrew and Samantha took over the farm more recently.